zrghr1/blender-extensions-flake/README.md

     enable = true;
     extensions = [
         # You can add any of the built in extensions of this flake like this
+        # The name of each extension is the name of its repository
         "mesh_looptools"
         "greasepencil_tools"
     ];
 }
 ```
+## Supported extensions

+- Most extensions from [here](https://projects.blender.org/extensions) (Excluding themes)